otrai/dotfiles_macos/README.md

 - Trackpad (Three Finger Draf and Tap to Click)
 - Git (config and SSH)
 - Alfred (turn off spotlight shortcut and use for Alfred)
+- Snagit (turn off cmd+shift+4 for screenshots and use for Snagit)
+- Install Synology Drive and configure folders manually (not available in Homebrew)